team-dev-docs/devdocsprod-dev-docs/docs/Dev-Docs Configuration JSON/External Docs Configuration Options.md

-# External docs json is spaghetti!!ooo loool
+# External docs json is spaghetti!!ooo loool a